Route Planning for Logistics and Distribution Companies

 To accommodate customers short-notice requirements, route availability, and vehicle issues, route planning has to be able to quickly respond to any event to ensure the lowest cost of transportation.

 Basics of Route Planning

 A logistics company or an LTL carrier may operate short-haul and long-haul routes.
 Short-haul may involve trucking or rail, while long-haul routes may involve ocean vessels or air transportation.
 With both types of routes, there are loading and materials handling complexities, such as the availability of equipment, and skilled personnel.
 There are also issues arising from the transfer of product between the different modes of transport and the subsequent consolidation of product in containers.

-Many route planners can develop efficient routes but find that due to rules on how many hours a driver can operate a vehicle, such as the regulations from the US Department of Transport, mandate that a less efficient route is used.
+Many route planners can develop efficient routes but find that – due to rules on how many hours a driver can operate a vehicle, such as the regulations from the U.S. Department of Transport –they will be forced to use a less efficient route.

 The basis for route optimization is the use of models to describe the transport network that needs to be planned.
 When building a model, the scope of the overall network needs to be defined, ensuring that all the data is included, such as regulations or highway problems.
 The model has a number of components such as products, vehicles, and personnel.

 - Products: The product moves from one geographic location to another, often described as the origin and the destination.
 The product will be defined by its weight and its volume, which are important factors for shipping.